raako71/hypa.space/README.md

 Load sub sub.
 Add new of each, and handling for each case
 Pass category data to parent
+Save Category to user doc and merge.

 REMAINING:
-Save to user doc
-load from user doc
+Load categories from user doc (fetchLocalCategories function) and merge with categories.
-Save item to productTree object (same as CategoryTree without name key)
+Save item to productTree object in userdoc (same as CategoryTree without name key).

 Individual Product Page.
 Edit button for product.